chuyizhang23/Comparative-law/Lecture 2.md

 ## Common law system

-The common law system exists mainly in Anglo-Saxon countries and is not based on **statutory law**.
+The common law system exists mainly in Anglo-Saxon countries and is not based on statutory law.
 Anglo-Saxon is a term used to describe the people who, from the 5^th^ century to the time of the Norman conquest, inhabited and ruled territories that today are part of England and Wales.

-> ==Statutory law== refers to laws that are enacted by a legislative body, such as a parliament or congress.
-These laws are formally written and codified into statutes, ordinances, regulations, or other legislative instruments.
-Statutory law covers a wide range of legal subjects, including criminal law, civil law, administrative law, and regulatory law.
->
-> Key characteristics of statutory law include:
->
-> 1. **Legislative Authority**: Statutory law is created by legislative bodies with the authority to pass laws.
-This can include national legislatures, state legislatures, municipal councils, or other governing bodies.
->
-> 2. **Formalization**: Statutory laws are formally written and codified, often in the form of statutes or codes.
-They are published and made available to the public, providing transparency and clarity regarding legal requirements and obligations.
->
-> 3. **Scope and Application**: Statutory laws apply to everyone within the jurisdiction governed by the legislative body that enacted them.
-They have the force of law and are binding on individuals, organizations, and government entities.
->
-> 4. **Interpretation and Application**: Courts and legal authorities interpret and apply statutory law in specific cases.
-Judges rely on legal principles, precedents, and legislative intent to interpret statutes and determine their application to particular factual scenarios.
->
-> 5. **Amendment and Repeal**: Statutory laws can be amended, repealed, or replaced through legislative action.
-As societal norms, values, and circumstances change, legislatures may revise existing laws or enact new ones to address emerging issues or reflect evolving public policy priorities.
->
-> Overall, statutory law forms an essential part of the legal system in many countries, providing a framework for governance, regulation, and the administration of justice.
-It complements other sources of law, such as common law, constitutional law, and administrative law, to create a comprehensive legal framework within a jurisdiction.

 The common law system is largely based on customs and on the system of juridical precedent.
 Therefore, it is the body of law created by judges and similar quasi-judicial tribunals by virtue of being stated in written opinions.